Nate Wolters: Maccabi Tel Aviv (2019–2020)

 On June 23, 2019, Wolters signed a two-year deal with Maccabi Tel Aviv of the Israeli Premier League and the EuroLeague.
 He averaged 7.5 points and 2.6 assists per game in Euroleague.

 BC UNICS (2020–2021)

 On July 25, 2020, Wolters signed with Russian club UNICS Kazan of the VTB United League and the EuroCup.
 He averaged 8.3 points and 3.0 assists per game.

 Return to Crvena zvezda (2021–2022)

 On August 10, 2021, Wolters returned to Crvena zvezda for a second stint with the Serbian club.
 He won the ABA League and Serbian Cup in the 2021–22 season with them.
 He received the Radivoj Korać Cup MVP Award.
-In June 2022, Walters went to the U.S. upon the club's approval on personal matters, excluding him for the Serbian League season.
+In June 2022, Wolters went to the U.S. upon the club's approval on personal matters, excluding him for the Serbian League season.

-Panathinaikos (2022–present)
+Panathinaikos (2022–2023)

 On July 15, 2022, Wolters signed a one-year contract with Panathinaikos of the Greek Basket League and the EuroLeague.
+In 23 EuroLeague games (17 starts), he averaged 7.9 points, 2.3 rebounds and 2.9 assists, playing around 21 minutes per contest.
+Additionally, in 14 domestic league matches, he averaged 6 points, 3 rebounds and 2.6 assists, playing around 17 minutes per contest.
+Wolters suffered multiple injuries throughout the season and was eventually excluded from the club's final roster for the Greek Basket League play-offs, thus ending his stint with the Greens prematurely.
+On July 2, 2023, Wolters was officially released from the Greek powerhouse.

+On February 9, 2024, Wolters announced his retirement from professional basketball.